 Conversation Patterns with IBM Watson

 Following on from an earlier article, where I introduced some common patterns used to build chat bots, we’re now going to look at building some of those patterns using IBM Watson.
-If you haven’t used the Watson Conversation service before, you may want to read about the basics of building a bot with Watson in “Getting Chatty with IBM Watson”.
+If you haven’t used the Watson Assistant service before, you may want to read about the basics of building a bot with Watson in “Getting Chatty with IBM Watson”.

 One of the things I talked about was providing guidance at the beginning of the chat.
-To provide this before the user says anything you can add a “conversation_start” condition to a node.
+To provide this before the user says anything you can add a “welcome” condition to a node.
 A welcome node is automatically generated for you when you start a dialog.

-You can add more conditions to “conversation_start” nodes if you want to have different introductions depending on some external factor, e.g. from your app you could pass in the time of day in the context, and then say “good morning”, “good afternoon” or “good evening” depending on that value.
+You can add more conditions to “welcome” nodes if you want to have different introductions depending on some external factor, e.g. it could say “good morning”, “good afternoon” or “good evening” depending on the time.

 You could also provide different guidance depending on whether this was the user’s first time using the bot.

 Don’t repeat yourself

 It’s not very natural to always give the exact same responses every time.
-You can provide different responses in a node by using a selection policy in the advanced response editor (accessed using the dropdown menu at the top-right of each node).
+You can provide different responses in a node by choosing a selection policy.
+By default it is set to “sequential”, but you can also make it random.

-As well as “random”, you can use “sequential” which is useful for providing an initial detailed answer and then more concise answers after.
+“Sequential” is useful for providing an initial detailed answer and then more concise answers after.
 “Random” is good for mixing it up.

-Watson Conversation allows you to store information.
+Watson Assistant allows you to store information.
 This is done using the ‘context’.
 For example, when asked where something is, you may wish to show a map.
 So your dialog can store the location in the context, and your app can use it to show the location on a map.